 Does the square footage of the ADU count towards the property?

-Yes, the ADU square footage size will be added to the total habitable space of the property and subject to underlying zoning restrictions regarding floor area ratios (FAR), lot coverage, and open space requirements (known collectively as bulk and massing limits).
+Yes, ADU square footage is counted in the total habitable square footage of the property and will appear in your overall square footage calculations.
+The total habitable space of the property is subject to underlying zoning restrictions regarding floor area ratios (FAR), lot coverage, and open space requirements (known collectively as bulk and massing limits).
 As mentioned earlier, you are allowed to build an 800 sqft ADU regardless of lot coverage and FAR.

 If you haven’t already, check out our standard floor plans for ADUs.
 Send in a Property Assessment so we can set up your free consult where we can look at different size ADUs on your property to see what will fit best for your needs and also comply with the size limitations for your jurisdiction and zone.